mikadosoftware/devmanual/docs/index.rst

 Target and Yahoo
 ----------------

 Target and Yahoo make interesting case studies.
 Target in 2014 had given a Air conditioning contractor access *into* their internal network, from the A/C contractor's own network.
 So when the A/C contractor was breached, the Target internal network was just a hop away.

 Target lost millions of credit card details, and, probably more importantly lost their CEO because of the public reaction.

 Yahoo, had attackers copy 1 Billion (image) email addresses and passwords.
 They only admitted it because they had to for SEC rulings. (check)

 Target is probably when software security failings first took a major scalp.
 Yahoo is probably the last.

 Equifax
 --------

 Equifax is worse - waaaay worse because in this mucked up world of mothers maidennname they alga every away all the answers.
 God knows what the effect will be but unless the swedes shoot the manager and Equifax goes out of business then we will never fix these security issues

 You want security in your company - fire the head of the CIA if he can't keep his affairs secret.
 Fire people who breach secrets.
 Otherwise stop worrying about it

 Healthcare.gov
 --------------

-?
+As part of Barack Obama's healthcare reforms (back pre-Trump, if you can rememebr that far back) a government agency was tasked with setting up a online exchange that would allow hundreds of millions of Americans to search for and find the most suitable of the new insurance contracts that were available.
+The project was handled in the usual manner, and as is usual for large software projects it failed to achieve its goals.
+THis was hugely embarrasing and *actually meant a large scale political initiative was at risk because software it depended on was badly written*.
+(THis in itself is a seismic moment.)

+So the while mess was put in the lap of one of the new Breed of GOvernment Best-practise Digital Agency, who proceeded to rescue the mess, using best practise appraches. (it was not an unalloyed success, but it worked).
+Famously the attitude used was boiled down to a quote from a frustrated DevOps engineer, who during a fraught and well populated project meeting asked "If I cannot deploy New Relic (a systems monitoring system) I'm gonna punch somebody".

+WHilst violence in the workplace is obbiously forbidden, the teams it seems divided along the lines of people who thought it was obvious to use these new tools, and thus obvvious that someone banned from using them should get driven to rage, and those who thought it was obvious to follow the old, way.

+THis dividing line is what i think of as the software literate line.
+The point at which one thinks "WTF?" when looking at processes or services.
+The point at which a literate person would look at a company or society that, for example, has a legion of clergymen, who stand up in chilly expensive cathedrals, and read out political declarations.
+And say, "Why not just print them and nail them to the church door so people can just read it themselves?"

+That is the dividing line.
+That is the sort of change to society softeware literacy threatens.

 What have we learnt
 -------------------

 A software literate company will not necessarily have these issues fixed and working perfectly, but they will be top of mind, and everyone in the company will know, not "something is wrong" but "this thing right here is not happening"

 Look at the famous "New Relic Punch".
 There was not "we do not know what is going on" but a clear "if I do this I will know what is going on".

 OPM shows us the new scope of ethics, and Healthcare.gov shows us "normal best pracise"

 There is hope